SixLabors/docs/articles/fonts/index.md

 ### What is Fonts?
 Fonts is a font loading and layout library built primarily to provide text drawing support to ImageSharp.Drawing.

-Built against [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), Fonts can be used in device, cloud, and embedded/IoT scenarios.
+Built against [.NET 6](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), Fonts can be used in device, cloud, and embedded/IoT scenarios.

 ### License
-Fonts is licensed under under the terms of [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
-Commercial support licensing options are available in addition to this license, see https://sixlabors.com/pricing for details.
+Fonts is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/Fonts/blob/main/LICENSE).
+See https://sixlabors.com/pricing for commercial licensing details.

 ### Installation